Filirom1/Backbonist/README.md

     git clone https://Filirom1@github.com/Filirom1/Backbonist.git

 Every source files are commented.
-Feel free to remove every comment and code you don't want.
+Feel free to remove every comments and codes you don't want.
 Backbonist is here to help, not to bother you with unwanted features.
 If later you miss something, github will be there to show you the original file.

 ### Choose your namespace

-In Backbonist, there is no dependency systems like [RequireJs](http://requireJs.org) or [browserify](https://github.com/substack/node-browserify).
+In Backbonist, there is no dependency system like [RequireJs](http://requireJs.org) or [browserify](https://github.com/substack/node-browserify).
 It's simpler this way.

 If you want to build a big application, you need simple conventions.
 The first convention to follow is the namespace.